-If you would like any further information please ask the researcher who is discussing this information sheet with you or by contacting the Oxford Vascular Study Office on 01865 231601.
+If you would like any further information, please ask the researcher who is discussing this information sheet with you or by contacting the Oxford Vascular Study Office on 01865 231601. email; orh-tr.oxvasc@nhs.net

-Thank you for reading this.
+Thank you for reading this information sheet.